phephephe/Sihkar-CA/README.md

 # Sihkar-CA
-Very small, simple and sure CA using Ansible.
+Very small, simple and 'sure' CA using Ansible.